JScott/cardboard-controls/README.md

 - [Download CardboardSDK.unitypackage](https://github.com/googlesamples/cardboard-unity/blob/master/CardboardSDKForUnity.unitypackage?raw=true) from [Google's repository](https://github.com/googlesamples/cardboard-unity).
 - Import it in your scene
 - Use the `CardboardMain` prefab for your camera

-If you're working on iOS then you might want to look into replacing Google's SDK with [rsanchezsaez's CardboardSDK-iOS](https://github.com/rsanchezsaez/cardboardsdk-ios).
-It ports the Android code to iOS with nearly feature parity.

-If neither of those work, you might want to look into the [Durovis Dive Plugin Package](https://www.durovis.com/sdk.html) as a last resort.
-You will also not be able to use controls that rely on Google's API, such as the Raycast Gaze.